someimportantcompany/status-page/README.md

 ## Getting Started

-[Much like Slate](https://github.com/slatedocs/slate#getting-set-up), you should fork this repository to your own profile & start customising it to your own needs.
-Once forked, clone **your repository** (not this one!) to your machine & get to it!
+This has been designed to [generate new repositories](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) using the `master` branch as a template.
+So to get started click [**Use this template**](https://github.com/someimportantcompany/status-page/generate) to setup your own status-page repository.

-You can run this site locally [using Docker 🐋](https://www.docker.com) to test changes before deploying:
+You can run this site locally [using 🐋 Docker](https://www.docker.com) to test changes before deploying:

 ```sh
 $ git clone git@github.com:YOURUSERNAME/status-page.git status-page